jayoharedee/comp3123/lab/week-01/ES6-review.md

 });
 ```

-Since JavaScript is lexically scoped, in the above example, `this` would be undefined as with each iteration of the `colours` array, the function changes.
+Since JavaScript is lexically scoped, in the above example, `this` would be undefined as with each iteration of the `cars` array, the function changes.
 When the function changes, so does it's scope because in JavaScript, scope depends on the execution context.
-The execution context whether global or inside a function, `this` will behave differently.
+The execution context whether global or local inside a function, `this` will behave differently.

 By assigning `var that = this;` in our event listener, we're able to store and access the value of `this` by referrencing the `that` variable which holds the value of `this` from the functions previous iteration.
 Using `that`, isn't the best variable name to use in order to hack around how `this` works.
 Especially in larger functions.
 In the above example, I may have used the variable name `elementClicked` instead of `that`.